danbrakeley/frog/README.md

 Frog includes:

 - Built-in support for plain text or JSON output.
-- Plain text output optinally supports ANSI colors per log level, including user-defined palettes.
+- Plain text output optionally supports ANSI colors per log level, including user-defined palettes.
   - Respects [NO_COLOR](https://no-color.org) env var
 - [Anchoring](#anchoring) of log lines to the bottom of the terminal output, for progress bars and real-time status updates.
 - Detection of terminal/tty and disabling of ANSI/anchoring when none is found.
 - Nesting of Loggers to add fields, anchored lines, custom line rendering settings, and other custom behavior.
   - Each additional nested layer adds context without altering its parent(s).
 - User-customizable line rendering via the `Printer` interface.
 - Five log levels: